radius-project/website/content/_index.md

     - title: "Developer + Operator Collaboration"
       images:
       - "images/collaboration.png"
-      content: "Developers can define Applications that allow them to describe their application's requirements, not the underlying infrastructure.
-Operators can leverage Environments to define the platform, infrastructure, and policies that meet their organization's requirements.
-Radius brings them together at deploy time to ensure that applications are deployed in a way that meets both developer and operator requirements."
+      content: "Developers define Applications and their dependencies, not the underlying infrastructure.
+Operators define Environments with platform configuration, infrastructure, and policies that enforce their organization's requirements.
+Radius brings them together, deploying applications and infrastructure that meet both developer and operator requirements."
       button:
         enable: false
         label: "Learn More"